Hands on: Apple AirPods Pro review

 Early verdict

-In our limited time with Apple’s AirPods Pro, we feel like we’ve quickly assimilated them into our daily routine.
-Some niggles presented quickly: no volume control on the buds themselves, and the clickable stem was a little odd to get used to.
+In our limited time with the new Apple AirPods Pro, we feel like we’ve quickly assimilated them into our daily routine.
+Some niggles have presented themselves early on, most noticeably the fact that there’s no volume control on the buds themselves, and the clickable stem took a little getting used to.

-But the active noise cancellation and Transparency modes were strong, the audio quality much higher (as you’d expect for the extra cost) and the overall design feels miles ahead of the original AirPods.
+But the active noise cancellation and Transparency modes were strong, while the audio quality is much higher than that of the original AirPods (as you’d expect for the extra cost), and the overall design feels miles ahead.

-While you will pay a premium for them, already in our testing we’ve found that the new AirPods Pro offer a real meaty upgrade - the first AirPods pale in comparison, so if you’re willing to pay the extra we’re already getting the sense that it might well be worth it.
+While you will pay a premium for them, even in our limited hands-on time we’ve found that the new AirPods Pro offer a really meaty upgrade – the first versions of the AirPods (both models) pale in comparison, so if you’re willing to pay the extra we’re already getting the sense that it might well be worth it.